evhub/conditioning-predictive-models/posts.md

 There are several different ways this sort of predicting-predictions reasoning could go.
 One way would be to approximate any recursion, e.g. by assigning some kind of prior over predictions, and/or simulating recursion only up to a certain depth.
 This isn’t necessarily dangerous, but it is  unclear (and thus worrying) how the prior would be chosen and what kind of predictions this would lead to.

-A more dangerous scenario is if the model chooses a prediction to manipulate the outcome of that prediction (or other predictions),[^103] e.g. if the model [directly tries to find a self-consistent prediction by solving for a fixed point where the world is consistent with the model’s own prediction](https://www.alignmentforum.org/posts/dWJNFHnC4bkdbovug/training-goals-for-large-language-models).[^104] Assuming that the model is trying to maximize predictive accuracy, it has an incentive to find a fixed point that is both stable and likely—that is, a situation where the world state that results from the model outputting its prediction is highly overdetermined.[^105] Furthermore, rather than literal fixed points, in many cases [prediction models will prefer points that are similar to fixed points, but shift the distribution of world states in some other way](https://www.alignmentforum.org/posts/Aufg88v7mQ2RuEXkS/proper-scoring-rules-don-t-guarantee-predicting-fixed-points) that makes prediction easier.
+A more dangerous scenario is if the model chooses a prediction to manipulate the outcome of that prediction (or other predictions),[^103] e.g. if the model [directly tries to find a self-consistent prediction by solving for a fixed point where the world is consistent with the model’s own prediction](https://www.alignmentforum.org/posts/dWJNFHnC4bkdbovug/training-goals-for-large-language-models).[^104] Even if the model is myopically maximizing predictive accuracy, it has an incentive to find a fixed point that is both stable and likely—that is, a situation where the world state that results from the model outputting its prediction is highly overdetermined—since that’s what makes for the best individual prediction.
+Furthermore, rather than literal fixed points, in many cases [prediction models will prefer points that are similar to fixed points, but shift the distribution of world states in some other way](https://www.alignmentforum.org/posts/Aufg88v7mQ2RuEXkS/proper-scoring-rules-don-t-guarantee-predicting-fixed-points) that makes individual prediction tasks easier.
 In all of these cases, what makes this worrisome is that the model is incentivized to use its predictions to manipulate the world towards predictability.[^106] In general, controlling what prediction we get when the predictor’s output affects the outcome seems likely to be extremely difficult.[^107]

 As a concrete example of a fixed point, suppose we build a model to predict stock prices.
 We train the model on historical stock market data and news articles, and then ask it to predict the price of a stock one year from now.
 If we use the model’s predictions to decide whether to buy or sell stocks—and the model is aware of this—then the model’s predictions will appear in its world model and influence stock prices in the world via our actions.
 This could lead to the possibility of choosing a fixed point where e.g. the model predicts the stock market will decline, causing a sell-off, causing an actual decline.